MicrosoftDocs/sdk-api/sdk-api-src/content/ntsecapi/nf-ntsecapi-lsalookupnames.md

+> [!WARNING]
-Use fully qualified account names (for example, domain_name\user_name) instead of isolated names (for example, user_name).
+>Use fully qualified account names (for example, domain_name\user_name) instead of isolated names (for example, user_name).
 Fully qualified names are unambiguous and provide better performance when the lookup is performed.
 This function also supports fully qualified DNS names (for example, example.example.com\user_name) and <a href="https://docs.microsoft.com/windows/desktop/SecGloss/u-gly">user principal names</a> (UPN) (for example, someone@example.com).

-Translation of isolated names introduces the possibility of name collisions because the same name may be used in multiple domains.
-The
+> [!WARNING]
+>For more information about the limitations of isolated names, please refer to the <a href="https://docs.microsoft.com/windows/desktop/api/ntsecapi/nf-ntsecapi-lsalookupnames2.md">LsaLookupNames2 documentation</a>

-<b>LsaLookupNames</b> function uses the following algorithm to translate isolated names
+The <b>LsaLookupNames</b> function uses the following algorithm to translate account names.

-<p class="proch"><b>To translate isolated names</b>
+<p class="proch"><b>To translate names</b>

 <ol>
 <li>If the name is a well-known name, such as Local or Interactive, the function returns the corresponding well-known <a href="https://docs.microsoft.com/windows/desktop/SecGloss/s-gly">security identifier</a> (SID).</li>